 Matthew M. Davis, MD, MAPP, Associate Chief Research Officer for Health Services and Policy Research

 Susanna A. McColley, MD, Associate Chief Research Officer for Clinical Trials

 Patrick C. Seed, MD, PhD, Associate Chief Research Officer for Basic Science Research

 The Manne Research Institute has moved its facility from Lincoln Park to its new home, the Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center in downtown Streeterville in June.
-This new location, just blocks away from Lurie Children’s Hospital and on the campus of its medical school, will house hundreds of investigators and staff.
+This new location, just blocks away from Lurie Children’s and on the campus of its medical school, will house hundreds of investigators and staff.
 We look forward to continuing a robust research enterprise to investigate and address the challenges of childhood diseases, including the clinical, genetic, developmental and public health aspects of child health.
 As part of our commitment to a healthier future for all children, we plan to expand our research programs to include the following scientific neighborhoods: